 The members of the nomination committee should be selected to take into account the interests of shareholders in general.
 The majority of the committee should be independent of the board of directors and the executive personnel.
-At least one member of the nomination committee should not be a member of the corporate assembly, committee of representatives or the board.
 No more than one member of the nomination committee should be a member of the board of directors, and any such member should not offer himself for re-election to the board.
 The nomination committee should not include the company’s chief executive or any other executive personnel.

-The nomination committee’s duties are to propose candidates for election to the corporate assembly and the board of directors and to propose the fees to be paid to members of these bodies.
+The nomination committee’s duties should be to propose candidates for election to the board of directors and nomination committee (and corporate assembly where appropriate) and to propose the fees to be paid to members of these bodies.

-The company should provide information on the membership of the committee and provide suitable arrangements for shareholders to submit proposals to the committee for candidates for election.
+The company should provide information on the membership of the committee and any deadlines for proposing candidates.

 The Articles of Association provide for a nomination committee.
-The nomination committee shall evaluate and recommend candidates for directors elected by the shareholders as well as directors’ remuneration, both for the board of directors and for the nomination committee itself.
-The nomination committee shall consider and recommend to the shareholders for resolution at the general meeting on the following matters:
+The nomination committee shall evaluate and recommend candidates for directors elected by the shareholders as well as directors’ remuneration, both for the Board and for the nomination committee itself.
+The nomination committee shall consider and recommend resolutions at the general meeting on the following matters:

-- The proposed remuneration of the Board of Directors and the members of the Nomination Committee
+- The proposed remuneration of the Board and the members of the nomination committee

-- Approve the text in the Annual report (Corporate Governance section) of the company, related to the Nomination Commitee
+- Approve the text in the annual report (Corporate Governance section) of the Company, related to the nomination committe

-The nomination committee shall consist of three members elected by the shareholders at the general meeting.
-The nomination committee’s chairperson shall be a member of the nomination committee and shall be elected by the shareholders at the general meeting.
+The nomination committee shall consist of three members elected by the general meeting.
+The general meeting also elects the chairperson of the nomination committee.

 The nomination committee’s work is based on the nomination committee Charter approved by the Annual General Meeting in May 2007, which includes appropriate arrangements for shareholders to submit proposals to the committee for candidates for election.